Poughkeepsie Chapter of the Association For Computing Machinery

 More Information

 This program is free and open to the public.
-Because our meeting is virtual, we will not hold our normal dinner beforehand at the Palace Diner.
+Attendees should RSVP at Meetup.com.

 For further information, go to Pok.ACM.org (QR code below):